 Showing powerful security on buildings and facilities is also a good deterrent.
 Ensuring locked doors are highly evident or installing bollards in front of stores (to stop vehicle-based ‘ramraiding’) are reminders to would-be criminals that they won’t have an easy job attacking these buildings.
 There is, of course, a happy balance to be found, people in the community won’t want to feel like they live in some sort of high-security facility!

 Visual deterrents are very important, but sometimes they aren’t enough to stop problems such as vandalism and graffiti.
 Damage from graffiti paint is a big problem – not all ‘street art’ has the impact and entertainment value of a Banksy!
-For local authorities and railway companies for example, graffiti devours a considerable budget for removing eyesore paint.
+For local authorities and railway companies, for example, graffiti devours a considerable budget for removing eyesore paint.

 Remarkably, systems are available that can detect the sonic signature sound of an aerosol can (or even the vapour from spray paint) and trigger the surveillance system to record and track the perpetrator.
 This helps to catch and stop graffiti vandals, but equally this result helps restore civic pride.
-Research suggests that a tatty looking area actually commands less respect from the community and visitors, which can lead to further vandalism and defacement.
+Research suggests that a tatty-looking area actually commands less respect from the community and visitors, which can lead to further vandalism and defacement.

 I wouldn’t for one moment suggest that security systems can tackle crime and replace the police forces.
 However, they can help to add a level of accountability and respect that goes a long way towards making an area safer.

-Petty crime may not have the gravitas or headline-grabbing impact of major crime, but to its victims it’s unpleasant and can be very distressing (particularly for the young and elderly).
-Vandalism, theft and other anti-social behaviour are all considerable problems for society to tackle.
+Petty crime may not have the gravitas or headline-grabbing impact of major crime, but to its victims, it’s unpleasant and can be very distressing (particularly for the young and elderly).
+Vandalism, theft, and other anti-social behaviour are all considerable problems for society to tackle.

-Human nature means there will always be the temptation for some members of society to break the law, but by ensuring a greater level of accountability it is possible make it a far less attractive proposition, helping to safeguard communities and the people which live and work in them.
+Human nature means there will always be the temptation for some members of society to break the law, but by ensuring a greater level of accountability it is possible to make it a far less attractive proposition, helping to safeguard communities and the people which live and work in them.